Workshop – Deep Learning in Practice: A Hands-On Introduction

 The best workshop I’ve ever attended.
 Lots of new very useful knowledge about deep neural networks and reinforcement learning!Jan Bohinec

 An awesome deep learning workshop – at the best deep learning event in the world.Syed Ali

 This one-day introductory workshop dives deep.
 You will explore deep neural classification, LSTM time series analysis, convolutional image classification, advanced data clustering, bandit algorithms, and reinforcement learning.
 It’s a hands-on class; you’ll learn to implement and understand both deep neural networks as well as unsupervised techniques using TensorFlow, Keras, and Python.
 Just as importantly, you’ll learn exactly what types of problems are appropriate for deep learning techniques, and what types of problems are not well suited to deep learning.

-The instructors for this workshop, “Deep Learning in Practice,” lead Microsoft Research’s CEO-mandated initiative to transfer deep learning intelligence into all products, services, and supporting systems across the enterprise.
+Instructor James McCaffrey leads Microsoft Research’s CEO-mandated initiative to transfer deep learning intelligence into all products, services, and supporting systems across the enterprise.
 Workshop participants will access much of the same state-of-the-art training material used for this work at Microsoft.
-Along the way, the instructors will cover case studies detailing large-scale deployments for their internal clients that have generated astounding ROIs.
+Along the way, James will cover case studies detailing large-scale deployments for their internal clients that have generated astounding ROIs.